samar-ait/samar-ait/README.md

 ## 🎓 **Fifth-Year Software Engineering Student** at **ENSA Agadir**

 I'm passionate about software solutions, advanced technologies, and problem-solving.
-I’m always looking for opportunities to collaborate on innovative projects and expand my knowledge in fields like Full-Stack development, GIS, AI, machine learning, and IT project management.
+I’m always looking for opportunities to collaborate on innovative projects and expand my knowledge in fields like Full-Stack development, AI and IT project management.

 ---

 ## 🚀 **Areas of Interest**

-- **Full-Stack Development**: Building modern, scalable applications using Java, Spring Boot, Angular, and React.
+- **Full-Stack Development**: Building modern, scalable applications using Java, Spring Boot, React, and more.
 - **IT Project Management**: Leading and managing projects using agile methodologie.

 ---